CanIPhish/Phishious/README.md

 ### How does Phishious work?
 Phishious exploits a misconfiguration whereby many organisations broadcast overly sensitive information in email bounce responses and non-delivery reports.
 This comes in the form of the original untampered inbound message headers.
 By feeding this information into Phishious, it can extract the relevant information and detect when an email is likely to end up in a targets quarantine folder or be completely blocked by the SEG.
 When we scale this up from 1 target to many, we're able to aggregate this information to provide a holistic view on how various SEGs behave when delivered certain phishing material.

-To better understand email bounce attacks and the resulting issues, please read the following [Linkedin Article](https://www.linkedin.com/pulse/abusing-exchange-postmaster-bypass-email-spam-malware-sebastian-salla/) or [BSides Canberra presentation](https://youtu.be/wqRlVtRYwWQ).
+To better understand email bounce attacks and the resulting issues, please read the following [Linkedin Article](https://www.linkedin.com/pulse/abusing-exchange-postmaster-bypass-email-spam-malware-sebastian-salla/) or watch this [BSides Canberra presentation](https://youtu.be/wqRlVtRYwWQ).